|

 a whole lot better than the old original barrel even with the deep,

-precision cut riflings.
+precision cut rifling.
 I had never heard of "barrel harmonics"

 and when I first heard of it I was extremely skeptical.
 After

-some experiments I became a real believer.
-There are two
+some experiments I became a real believer and by using a couple of

 Another thing I